Deep Bayesian Future Fusion for Self-Supervised, High-Resolution, Off-Road Mapping: Experiments

 \subsection{Architecture}

 The recent trend of combining the diffusion mechanism with transformers \cite{ddim, ddpm, dit} demonstrates promising results for image generation.
 However, the runtime of the diffusion-based models are far from being real-time for the autonomy stack in the off-road ATVs.
 Considering that, we utilize the efficient convolutional backbone, UNet \cite{unet} with the recent advances in GAN-based loss formulations \cite{stylegan, perceptual-loss} in this paper.
+For the $30m \times 30m$ map completion, the runtime is $16$Hz on a \texttt{NVIDIA V100 GPU}.